filodb/FiloDB/doc/binaryrecord-spec.md

 * utf8 - 4 bytes - offset within BR to var-length UTF8 string area
 * map - 4 bytes - offset within BR to map area

+### Hash

+An optional hash:
+* 4 bytes   32-bit hash of partition key fields (used for quick hash comparison)

 ### Variable length fields - UTF8String

-2 bytes length field followed by actual UTF8 bytes
+2 bytes length field followed by actual UTF8 bytes of length bytes

 ### Variable length fields - Map field

-Total length of map field must be under 64KB.
 Note that map fields must be presorted before being added.

 Note that this is called a "Map" field but is actually just a list of key-value pairs.
 Since none of the operations above involve actual lookup by key, O(1) lookup is not needed, plus the usually small number of keys means it is extremely fast to iterate through everything.

-* +0000   2 bytes  total length of map field including these bytes
+* +0000   4 bytes  total length of map field not including these bytes
-* +0002   2-byte Length of key #1, or 0xFzzz for preset key field where zzz = preset number (up to 4K presets)
+* +0004   2-byte Length of key #1, or 0xFzzz for preset key field where zzz = preset number (up to 4K presets)
-* +0004 to +0004+(keylen1 - 1)   UTF8 bytes for key #1
+* +0006 to +0006+(keylen1 - 1)   UTF8 bytes for key #1
 * +n      2-byte length of value #1, followed by UTF8 bytes of value string #1

-## Container format for multiple BinaryRecords
+## RecordContainer: Container format for multiple BinaryRecords

-This would be used as a container for multiple `BinaryRecords` for ingesting into Kafka, for example.
+A [RecordContainer](../core/src/main/scala/filodb.core/binaryrecord2/RecordContainer.scala) is a container for multiple `BinaryRecords` for ingesting into Kafka, for example.

-* +0000   4 bytes  total length of container
+* +0000   4 bytes  total length of container following these length bytes
 * +0004   BinaryRecord 1  (where first bytes indicates its length)
 * +0004+n  BinaryRecord 2....